 The United States contributes greatly to the process of finding peace in the Middle East.
 A telling example in financial terms is the support of the Quartet; the US being the single greatest contributor by far.
 Norway is the fifth largest single contributor, interestingly enough.
 The West Bank had been under Jordanian trusteeship and Jordanian law since 1950 and remained so, formally speaking, post 1967.
 But Arafat announced the birth of the state of Palestine on the 15h of November 1988.
 The Palestinian parliament in exile endorsed the two-states solution and accepted the two core UN Resolutions 242 and 338 the night before.
 Arafat held an almost mythical belief in ”the Swedish way” according to Sten Andersson.
 And the Swedish lack of geopolitical interests in the region contributed to it being accepted by both parties to the conflict.

-The Abraham Accords: is this the way to peace?
+The Abraham Accords: Is this the way to peace?

 The Abraham Accords constitute a joint declaration between Israel, the United Arab Emirates, and the United States, arrived at on August 13, 2020.
 They refer to the Israel-United Arab Emirates normalization agreement and the Bahrain-Israel normalization agreement.
 The joint statement of August 13, 2020 was the first public normalization of relations between Israel and an Arab state since that of Egypt in 1979 and Jordan in 1994.
 To label the accords peace agreements is counter-intuitive given that the countries involved have never fought a war with Israel.
 But other Arab states may very well trail the UAE and Bahrain.
 The Trump Administration facilitated the accords and it combined this initiative with a new peace plan for the Palestine question.
 The peace plan has largely been with met with distrust and it is actively opposed by the Palestinian leadership.
 It does make Israeli annexation of the West Bank more effortless.